-Internists can choose to focus their practice on general internal medicine or take additional training to "subspecialize" in additional areas of internal medicine.
-The subspecialties of internal medicine that internists can subspecialize in after completing residency training include:
+Internal medicine physicians can choose to focus their practice on general internal medicine or take additional training to "subspecialize" in additional areas of internal medicine after completion of their core residency training.

 - Cardiovascular Disease (heart and vascular system)

 - Endocrinology, Diabetes, and Metabolism (diabetes and other glandular and metabolic disorders)

 - Gastroenterology (gastrointestinal system, liver, and gall bladder)

 - Infectious Disease (bacterial, viral, fungal, and parasitic infections)

 Subspecialties certified by the American Board of Internal Medicine in conjunction with other specialty boards: